 Feedback points included the following:

 Land, farming, food

 Will also be profoundly hit by transport costs.
-Ideas shared were can children educate their parents, it is after all there future that is being destroyed.
-The kind of jobs people are being prepared for will not exist, are we even creating the right skill set in pupils.
-Can we cope emotionally with the changes before us.
+Ideas shared; can children educate their parents, it is after all their future that is being destroyed.
+The kind of jobs people are being prepared for will not exist, are we even creating the right skill set in pupils?
+Can we cope emotionally with the changes before us?

 Food growing, processing storing and cooking.
 Can permaculture be part of education, and children more empowered to shape the school environment and hierarchy?